 For those that take a heterogeneous approach, the inevitable changes that come along will have much less potential to drastically upend a market in a short period of time.
 And this approach will likely help ECDTs more effectively reach a larger talent pool and grow a business in the long run.

-Diversity in your business- As the feedback loop of homogeneous design and talent pools becomes more acute, it’s inevitable that a business will adapt and follow suit – becoming prone to extinction risk.
-In the animal kingdom, the Ili Pika only discovered in 1983 (thank you National Geographic) have developed a high level of specialization: they live on sloping bare rock faces and feed on grass at very high elevations.
-Yet despite these specialized skills, they are vulnerable to extinction.
+Diversity in your business: As the feedback loop of homogeneous design and talent pools becomes more acute, it’s inevitable that a business will adapt and follow suit – becoming prone to extinction risk.
+In the animal kingdom, the Ili Pika only discovered in 1983 (thank you National Geographic) have developed a high level of specialisation: they live on sloping bare rock faces and feed on grass at very high elevations.
+Yet despite these specialised skills, they are vulnerable to extinction.
 Rising temperatures and air pollution have contributed to their decline.
-This risk often affects those who over-specialize and become dependent on the conditions that enabled them to thrive in the first place.
+This risk often affects those who over-specialise and become dependent on the conditions that enabled them to thrive in the first place.